FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 #### Open a file

-> .openFile({ path: string, bucket: string })
+> .openFile({ path: string, bucket?: string })

-Copies the file referenced by the path arg to a temp folder on your machine and returns a Promise that resolves to the file location
+Copies the file referenced by the path arg to a temp folder on your machine and returns a Promise that resolves to the file location.
+If you don't specify the `bucket` property, `client.defaultBucket` value is going to be used instead.

 ```js
 const asyncFunc = async () => {